 We keep our carbon inventory to the ISO 14064 international standard and have been able to demonstrate relative reductions for six years.

-As well as our 2030 ambition to be carbon neutral, we have a Carbon management plan (PDF, 337kB) that is delivering real savings.
+As well as our 2030 ambition to be carbon neutral, we have a Carbon and Water Strategy 2017 (PDF, 567kB) that is delivering real savings.

 We aimed to reduce emissions by 16 per cent by the end of 2016 and 38 per cent by 2020.
 This assumed the University would not grow significantly, as per the 2009 University Vision and Strategy.
 However, despite growing by around a third in terms of turnover, student numbers and floor area over the past ten years, carbon emissions are now no higher than they were then and are trending downwards.